Lil-3omda/Netflix/README.md

 - Role-based token validation and expiration handling

--ℹ️ Register an admin account via the API and manually assign the "Admin" role to access the admin dashboard.
+- ℹ️ Register an admin account via the API and manually assign the "Admin" role to access the admin dashboard.
 ---
 ##📡 API Endpoints Overview
 ### 📁 Categories